 A Little Ash

-If you like staying on the dark side but want to lighten things up a smidgen, complement your natural color with an ashy-titanium balayage.
+If you like staying on the dark side but want to lighten things up a smidge, complement your natural color with an ashy titanium balayage.

 Blonde & Beachy

-Keep things light with multidimensional ashy-blonde and titanium highlights.
-(It's a perfect transitional look if you're just trying to dip your toes into the trend.
-We get it—it can be intimidating.)
+Keep things light with multidimensional ash blonde and titanium highlights.
+It's a perfect transitional look if you're just trying to dip your toes into the trend.
+(We get it—it can be intimidating.)

 Get some smoky vibes up in there.
 An ashy, steel shade on the ends combined with darker, more natural roots is the ultimate cool-girl look.

-It wouldn't be a hair-color roundup without a dramatic balayage situation.
-We're obsessed with the titanium-silver creation seen here.
+It wouldn't be a hair color roundup without a dramatic balayage situation.
+We're obsessed with the silvery titanium creation seen here.
 (To be fair, with a canvas that long and silky, you can't really go wrong.)

 For a cool, lived-in look, try a titanium root smudge with bright, silvery ends.